py-vcon/py-vcon/py_vcon_server/README.md

 A suite of pytest unit tests exist for the server in: [tests](tests)

 Running and testing the server requires a running instance of Redis.
-Be sure to create and edit your server/.env file to reflect your redis server address and port.
+Be sure to create and edit your server/.env file to reflect your Redis server address and port.
 It can be generated like the following command line:

     cat <<EOF>.env